-OVR policy currently provides for up to $1,750.00 per semester.
+OVR policy currently provides for up to the equivalent of a community college tuition per semester.
 However, if you have special circumstances such as medical expenses, you may be eligible for a waiver that will allow you to receive additional financial assistance.
 You can ask your VR counselor how to apply for a waiver.

 You should tell your VR counselor that you need the service so that your IPE can be amended or changed to include it.
 You have a right to review and amend your IPE, if needed, at least once per year.

 You can contact CAP and we will assist you in resolving your disagreement.
 You have a right to choose a vocational goal that is consistent with your unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.

 No. In order to be eligible for OVR services you must have a substantial impediment to employment and be able to benefit from services in terms of an employment outcome.